Table of Contents

 FAQS of Subordinating Conjunctions

-A subordinating conjunction is a word that connects a dependent clause to an independent clause, showing a relationship such as cause, effect, time, condition, or contrast.
+A subordinating conjunction is a word that links a dependent clause to an independent clause.
+It shows the relationship between the two parts of the sentence, such as cause, time, condition, effect, or contrast.

 What are some examples of subordinating conjunctions?